2DegreesWest/3DModel/README.md

 3D Model
 --------

-It's now time to create the 3D model, which is done by going to the `View` tab, selecting `Convert` and using the `To Local Scene` option.
+It's now time to create the 3D model, which is achieved by going to the `View` tab, selecting `Convert` and using the `To Local Scene` option.
 Switch on the `EA Lidar DTM` layer and drag down from the 2D Layers section to Elevation Surfaces/Ground and switch off the `WorldElevation3D/Terrain3D`